All Recipes Dessert

 Serving and Storage Tips

-• Store leftovers in an airtight container at room temperature for up to 2 days or in the refrigerator for up to 5 days.
+Leftovers may be stored in an airtight container on the counter for up to two days or in the refrigerator for up to five days.

-• To freeze, wrap individual bars in plastic wrap and place them in a freezer-safe bag for up to 2 months.
-Thaw overnight in the refrigerator.
+For the freezer: Wrap the bars individually first in plastic wrap and kept in a freezer-safe bag for as long as two months; thaw overnight in the refrigerator.

 Helpful Notes